DinkyToyz/wtmcsServiceDispatcher/README.md

    Problematic buildings in range followed by problematic buildings out of range and finally buildings in range.

  - **Very problematic first**:
-   Problematic buildings in range followed by problematic buildings out of range and finally buildings in range.
+   Very problematic buildings in range followed by very problematic buildings out of range, buildings in range and finally problematic buildings in or out of range.

  - **Custom**:
    Custom strategy manually defined in the configuration file.